 Marriage vs. Cohabitation

-Marriage isn't right for everyone.
-Some couples may want to avoid the formalities involved with legal marriage.
+Marriage isn't the right choice for all couples.
+Some cohabitating partners may want to avoid the formalities involved with legal marriage.
 Others may want to keep their financial affairs and debt burdens separate.
 Whatever the case, some couples choose to live together without the benefit of a traditional legal marriage.

-Below, you'll find explanations of several differences, including the privileges and responsibilities of each type of relationship.
+Below, you'll find explanations of several differences between marriage and cohabitation.
+Learn more about the privileges, rights, and responsibilities of each type of relationship.

 Marriage vs. Cohabitation: A Comparison